Black Tartar on Teeth: A Common Dental Problem Explained (pictures)

 How can tartar affect my oral health?

-• Bad breath: Tartar harbors bacteria that produce foul-smelling gases, which can give you bad breath.
-Bad breath can also be a sign of gum disease or other oral infections caused by tartar.
+- Bad breath: Tartar can harbor bacteria that produce foul-smelling gases.
+Bad breath may also signal gum disease or other oral infections caused by tartar.
+This can lead to chronic bad breath that persists even after thorough cleaning.

 How to get rid of black tartar?

-• Avoid smoking and tobacco products and limit your intake of foods that can stain your teeth.
+- Avoid smoking and tobacco, and limit foods and drinks that stain teeth.

-• Drink plenty of water to keep your mouth hydrated and wash away food particles.
+- Drink plenty of water throughout the day to stay hydrated and wash away food particles.